igormarti/CI-jenkins-java/README.md

 # CI-jenkins-java
 This project was done in the course Continuous integration with tests, using Jenkins of the teach Francisco Wagner.
-So, I  really learned a lot, it was amazing experience and certainly I recommend this course.
+So, I  really learned a lot, it was an amazing experience and certainly I recommend this course.

 # Recommendations